perpetualgrimace/gridsome.jamesferrell.me/content/3-about/about.md

 ## About me

 I’m a designer turned front-end developer — thus, UX developer or [Front-end designer](https://bradfrost.com/blog/post/frontend-design/).
 Coming from a design background, the code I care most about is the code the user directly interacts with.
-So everything I write is responsive, accessible, performant, and well-designed.
+So everything I write is responsive, accessible, fast, and well-designed.

 I’m a generalist by way of specializing in one thing at a time over long periods of time; I consider myself more of a *builder* than a *creative*.